Nonlinear $q$-voter model involving nonconformity on networks: Model Description

-The nonlinear $q$-voter model with external field effect is considered in the previous work \cite{civitarese2021external} and is similar to the independence type in this paper.
-This paper explores the model analytically and numerically for two types of social interaction, namely, independence and anticonformity, represented by probability $p$.
-We study the model on the complete graph (mean-field approximation) and 2D lattices, especially to analyze the critical point and the critical exponent of the model using finite-size analysis, which is defined as $m = \phi_{m}(x) N^{-\beta/\nu}, \chi= \phi_{\chi}(x) N^{\gamma/\nu}, p= p_{c}+c\,N^{-1/\nu},$ and $U = \phi_{U}(x)$ \cite{cardy1996scaling}, where $U = 1 - \langle m^4 \rangle/3\, \langle m^2 \rangle^2$ and $\chi = N [\langle m^2 \rangle - \langle m \rangle^2] $ are the fourth order Binder cumulant and susceptibility parameters, respectively \cite{binder2012monte}.
-The parameter $\phi_i(x)$ is the dimensionless scaling function that controls the finite-size scaling effect, where $x = (p-p_c) N^{1/\nu}$ and $i = \{m,\chi,U \}$.
-In addition, the order parameter $m$ (magnetization) can be computed using
+The nonlinear \( q \)-voter model with external field effects, as explored in previous work \cite{civitarese2021external}, shares similarities with the independence type examined in this study.
+Here, we analyze the model analytically and numerically for two types of social interactions: independence and anticonformity, represented by the probability \( p \).
+The analysis is conducted on the complete graph (mean-field approximation) and the scale-free network, focusing on identifying the critical point and exponents using finite-size scaling analysis.